OSU-CAR-MSL/Intelligent-Control-For-Multi-E-Axle-Based-Powertrain-/README.md

 For control implementation, the setup utilizes a Speedgoat Baseline Real-Time Target Machine, which interfaces seamlessly with MATLAB/Simulink.
 This enables rapid prototyping and deployment of control algorithms using Simulink blocks directly on the real-time hardware.
 <p align="center"><img width="781" height="599" alt="image" src="https://github.com/user-attachments/assets/1c691ef4-87b3-4312-b687-6f033935eb34" />

+# Folders Description
+1) **E-axle Synchornization Under Uneven Torque Split** Contains a presentation on control strategies to ensure synchronized operation of e-axles under uneven or optimal torque split.
+(Work in progress.)
+2) **Hardware Development** Includes videos and Simulink models of the control schemes implemented on hardware.
+3) **MTPA Control** Provides scripts to compute the Maximum Torque Per Ampere (MTPA) trajectory for the entire speed and torque range of PMSM.
+The generated lookup tables are used for integrating MTPA into PMSM control.
+4) **Physics Constraint NN Based Torque Observer** Contains Python code and the dataset used to develop the torque observer based on physics-constrained neural networks.
+5) **Physics Informed NN Based Parameter Estimation** Includes Python code, dataset, and presentation related to the development of parameter estimation using Physics-Informed Neural Networks (PINNs).
+This work has not yet been reported in the PMSM control literature.